 It often affects the hands and feet, causing tingling, numbness, and unusual electrical sensations.
 Some people also experience weakness and ringing in the ears.

-Neuropathy is often worse in people who take certain chemotherapy drugs, according to a 2014 review in Cancer Management and Research.
+Neuropathy is often worse in people who take certain chemotherapy drugs, according to a

 6. Trouble breathing